Geographic Information System (GIS)

 - Make standardized maps available to the public and City departments.

-to further explore GIS in the City of Farmington Hills.
+Visit the Map Gallery page to further explore GIS in the City of Farmington Hills.